dhanushbiligiri/CassieRL-BipedalLocomotion/README.md

 # CassieRL-Bipedal Locomotion

-A small, modular library that contains some implementations of continuous reinforcement learning algorithms.
+A small, modular library that contains some implementations of PPO.
 Fully compatible with OpenAI gym.

 Original repository: https://github.com/osudrl/apex